masak/strangelyconsistent-blog-posts/macros-time-travel-is-hard.markdown

-Let's say you're a [plucky young time traveler from the 80s](http://tvtropes.org/pmwiki/pmwiki.php/Film/BackToTheFuture) and you go back to the 50s because Libyan terrorists are chasing you and then you accidentally mess things up with the past and your time machine DeLoeran is broken and you need to fix that too...
+Let's say you're a [plucky young time traveler from the 80s](http://tvtropes.org/pmwiki/pmwiki.php/Film/BackToTheFuture) and you go back to the 50s because Libyan terrorists are chasing you and then you accidentally mess things up with the past and your time machine DeLorean is broken and you need to fix that too...

 Dealing with the different phases involved in macros is a bit like dealing